-C. MHPSS SYSTEMS AND FRAMEWORKS
+C. MHPSS systems and frameworks

 MHPSS and SEL interventions have largely been incorporated within Health and Family Life Education (HFLE)12 and facilitated through guidance counsellors (GC) and through the provision of extracurricular activities within schools.
 The introduction of MHPSS in schools has also been supported by a number of United Nations agencies who have provided various types of technical support and guidance to MoEs.
-The extent to which MHPSS is mainstreamed into education systems as a preparedness activity, a response mechanism or is integrated into standard operations, differs across the five case studies (Antigua and Barbuda, Belize, Jamaica, Saint Lucia and Trinidad and Tobago).
+The extent to which MHPSS is mainstreamed into education systems as a preparedness activity, a response mechanism or is integrated into standard operations, differs across the five case studies (Antiqua and Barbuda, Belize, Jamaica, Saint Lucia and Trinidad and Tobago).

 All five countries incorporated HFLE and general counselling into the secondary school curriculum.
 In some countries, including Trinidad and Tobago and Saint Lucia, general counsellors were also assigned at the primary school level.
 Trinidad and Tobago have a more systematized psychosocial support framework, with developed structures and services established prior to the pandemic.
-This was facilitated primarily through its division for Student Support Services.
-The Student Support Services Division in Trinidad and Tobago has a mandate to deliver "a comprehensive and well-coordinated array of psychosocial support services which includes specialized services for children with moderate and severe special educational needs, behavioural issues, clinical issues and career guidance."
+This was facilitated primarily through its Student Support Services Division.
+The Division has a mandate to deliver "a comprehensive and well-coordinated array of psychosocial support services which includes specialized services for children with moderate and severe special educational needs, behavioural issues, clinical issues and career guidance."
 The MoE also has an Inclusive Education Policy which formed the basis for initiatives as well as a draft Special Education Policy.
 This MHPSS framework provided fertile ground from which educators could pivot, plan and respond to the crisis.

 Jamaica operates a network of service offerings dispersed across several divisions and departments within its MoE and through the Office of the Prime Minister.
-The MoE has promoted MHPSS over the years and has implemented past and ongoing initiatives aimed at mainstreaming MHPSS throughout the system.
-There is currently a Guidance Counselling Policy, which was launched in 2018 (JIS, 2018b), and the Ministry has reported that it has developed a "System of Care" under the School-wide Positive Behaviour Interventions and Support Framework (SWPBIS), supported by UNICEF (Tortello, 2015), to help children who are at risk for, or are experiencing, emotional and behavioural challenges.
-There are established Regional Student Support Teams (SST) who develop intervention plans and collaborate with general counsellors or teachers for implementation, management, evaluations and referrals of students.
+The MoE has promoted MHPSS over the years and has implemented past and ongoing initiatives aimed at mainstreaming MHPSS throughout the system.13 There is currently a Guidance Counselling Policy, which was launched in 2018 (JIS, 2018b), and the Ministry has reported that it has developed a "System of Care" under the School-wide Positive Behaviour Interventions and Support Framework (SWPBIS), supported by UNICEF (Tortello, 2015), to help children who are at risk for, or are experiencing, emotional and behavioural